Func86/HybridFileRepo/README.md

 $wgForeignFileRepos[] = [
 	'class' => MediaWiki\Extension\HybridFileRepo\Repo::class,
 	'name' => 'sharedFsRepo',
-	'directory' => 'media', // The local directory that contains files 'hashLevels' => 0,
+	'directory' => '/path/to/media', // Fully qualified path to the local directory that contains files 'hashLevels' => 0,
-	'url' => 'http://localhost:8080/w/media', // Change this to your real path 'foreignRepo' => 'zhmoe', // This should be identical to the name of foreign file repo below 'descBaseUrl' => 'https://commons.moegirl.org.cn/File:',
+	'url' => 'http://localhost:8080/w/media', // Change this to your real path 'foreignRepo' => 'zhmoe', // This should be identical to the name of the foreign file repo below 'descBaseUrl' => 'https://commons.moegirl.org.cn/File:',
 	'fetchDescription' => true,
 ];